github/training-kit/paths/graphql/05-another-query.md

   nav: "github-graphql"
 main-content: |

+  ## We Need More Information

+  We are working our way to our first mutation.
+The first mutation will be to add a comment to an existing issue containing the list of repositories you just created.

+  When we look at [the documentation for adding a comment](https://developer.github.com/v4/reference/mutation/addcomment/), we will see that the list of inputs includes a `subjectId` and `body`.
+We can tell these are required because they have an ! next to the data type (ID!).

-  Let's build another query.
-We'll ask GitHub for the ID of an issue so that we can post to that issue using the API in a later step.
+  Let's build another query to get the ID of for the issue where we want to place our list of repositories.

   ![img](../images/gifs/graphql/get-issue-id.gif)

-  1. Build a query to find an issue's unique identifier, or `id`.
-If you aren't sure what issue to use, [open one in our shared repository](https://github.com/githubschool/graph-ql) to use for this example and show off your work to others!
+  1. Open an issue in our shared class repository: https://github.com/githubschool/graph-ql
+  1. Create the query
-   - Below is the start of the query, however, we left some of the **fields** out so you can try to build the query yourself.
+   - We have started the query for you below, however, we left some of the **fields** blank so you can try to build the query yourself.
 For help, [check out the documentation](https://developer.github.com/v4/).
-See a full code example in the "Tell me why" section.
+To see a full code example, expand the "Tell me why" section below.

               query FindIssueID {
                 repository(owner: "", name: "") {